Click-Through Rate (CTR)

 Additionally, CTR is critical for assessing the efficacy of advertising creatives.
 It serves as a barometer for message resonance, indicating whether an online ad has visuals, text, or a call-to-action that hits the mark.
 A high CTR signals not just the success of a campaign but the quality of its components, making it essential for both performance optimization and creative fine-tuning.

-Click-through Rate is part of a complex web of key performance indicators (KPIs) that collectively shape the story of an online marketing campaign's success.
+Click-through Rate (CTR) is one of the fundamental metrics that measure and analyze key performance indicators (KPIs) for marketing campaigns.
+Along with other fundamental metrics like CAC and CPA, CTR collectively shapes the story of an online marketing campaign’s success.
 The CTR tells part of the complete customer journey from the initial ad impression to the click to engagement to conversion.

 For instance, a high search ads CTR can lead to a better quality score in search advertising platforms like Google Ads.
 A better quality score, in turn, increases ad rank and reduces the cost per click (CPC) on PPC ads, enabling a campaign to achieve more with the same budget.